Conjugation Of Ecrire In French

 Il/Elle/On (He/She/One) -ait écrirait Il écrirait un livre si il le voulait.
 He would write a book if he wanted to.

 Vous (You - singular formal/plural) -iez écririez Vous écririez plus clairement.
-You would write more clearly.
+In real terms, You would write better with a pen.

 Subjunctive Conjugation of Écrire